We've independently reviewed this article to make sure it's as accurate as we can make it.

-Therefore, if you suspect the lid lock assembly is malfunctioning and don’t feel comfortable handling the appliance, it’s best to consult a professional technician to avoid any potential damage to the washer or personal injury.
+Therefore, if you suspect the lid lock assembly is malfunctioning and don’t feel comfortable handling the appliance, my usual advice is to contact a professional technician to avoid any potential damage to the washer or personal injury.

-A malfunctioning motor could leave your washer spinning its wheels – or rather, not spinning them fast enough.
+A malfunctioning motor could leave your washer spinning too slowly or not spinning at all.
 To test the motor, follow your tech manual’s directions to locate it near the bottom of your washer.

 The motor looks like a cylindrical metal component with wires connected to it.
-Use a multimeter to check its terminals for continuity.
-You would need to do an Ohm’s check and voltage check on the connector if the motor isn’t spinning fast.
+Use a multimeter to check the motor’s terminals for continuity.
+You’ll need to do an Ohm’s check and voltage check on the connector if the motor isn’t spinning fast.

 Access the transmission by removing your washer’s outer casing and locating it beneath the drum.
-The transmission resembles a large, cylindrical metal component with various gears inside.
+From what I’ve seen over the years, the transmission resembles a large, cylindrical metal component with various gears inside.

 Check for signs of wear or damage, such as leaking oil or unusual noises during use.
 If your transmission is slipping, it’s time for a replacement.

 Your washer’s suspension rods are crucial in keeping the drum stable during spin cycles.
-If these rods are worn or damaged, your washer might spin at a different speed or vibrate excessively.
+If the rods are worn or damaged, your washer might spin at a different speed or vibrate excessively.

-To check the suspension rods, follow these simple steps:
+To check the suspension rods, follow the simple steps below:

 - Open the washer lid and locate the drum inside.

-- Press down on the drum with your hands and let it go.
+- Press down on the drum with your hands and let go.

 - Observe the movement of the drum.
-If it bounces more than once, it indicates that the suspension rods need replacement.
+If the drum bounces more than once, it indicates that the suspension rods need replacement.

-Please note that replacing suspension rods might require technical expertise and specific tools.
+Please note that replacing suspension rods requires technical expertise and specific tools.
 If you don’t feel comfortable handling the appliance, it’s best to consult a professional technician to avoid any potential damage to the washer or personal injury.

 Your washer’s drum bearings ensure smooth spinning by reducing friction.
-If worn, your washer may struggle to reach its top speed.
+Worn-out washer drum bearings could explain why your washer is spinning too slowly.

 Accessing and assessing the drum bearings requires removing the drum from your washer, which is best left to a professional technician.

 Now that we’ve gone through all the potential culprits, your washer should be spinning again.
-But if you’ve followed these steps and are still experiencing issues, it might be time to call a professional appliance repair technician.
-But at least you’ve given it your best shot, and you’re now well-versed in the inner workings of your washer.
+But if you’ve followed the abovementioned steps and are still experiencing issues, it’s a good time to call a professional appliance repair technician.

-If you’re still hungry for more washer wisdom, don’t hesitate to check out our related articles below.
-And remember, when it comes to appliances, you’ve got this.
+If you’re still hungry for more washer wisdom, don’t hesitate to check out our related articles below and consider subscribing to our newsletter.